NISL-DETECT/CNDS-DATA/test/README.md

 # Test Data (unlebled data)

-This the test data without labeling for this project.
+This for the testing data from Ali.

-Test : 220K unknown category websites from AliCloud as test data
+You can use any data as the test data to verify your model.